qlico/qlico/docs/index.md

 inside Docker, at the moment it’s just a set of configuration files.

-It aims to accelerate development teams by using Docker in their development workflow by using a hassle free Docker stack.
+It aims to accelerate development teams by using Docker in their development workflow by using a hassle-free Docker stack.

 ## Why should I use Qlico instead of X?